ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.helium/Documentation/integration/integration-checker.md

 # Helium Integration Checker

 `HeliumIntegrationChecker.cs` is a utility class introduced in Helium Unity 3.3.0.
 The `HeliumIntegrationChecker` provides common utility methods to make developers life easier when integrating, updating, and testing the Helium Unity SDK.
-The following functionality can be found in it, and it is accessible through Unity Context Menus:
+The following functionality can be found in the Editor, and it can be triggered through Unity Context Menus:

 * *`Helium/Integration/Status Check`*